 It was lovely to get so many positive messages from around the world, and pleased that mums were able to discover our brand, because as they say, it´s very difficult to find elegant and traditional children clothing at affordable prices.

 We do not yet know about his shoes and continue to search for them.
 (See original update below.)
 SHOE UPDATE: As originally identified, Prince George was in a pair of the John Lace-up Classic Shoes.
 The good folks at Start-rite have sent over a photo showing the John style with 4 eyelets, just like George’s.

 Readers will probably recognize George’s socks as the Condor for Amaia Kids in navy (£7, or $9).

-Presuming thetis resolved, we’ll leave you today’s edition of “The Many Faces of George.”
+Presuming this is resolved, we’ll leave you with today’s edition of “The Many Faces of George.”

 We had some serious technical challenges tonight, so I am getting this posted and then hope to update with more photos and info (if available) early tomorrow.
 A thousand ‘thank yous’ to all who were so patient and helpful tonight.

 We’ll see you tomorrow over at What Kate Wore!

 Here is the original update regarding the shoes.
 Now that we have a photo from Start-rite with the propers show it doesn’t make sense to clog up the post with this info.
 But it is here if anyone needs the historical reference on the shoe ID.